 HPR 2213 First Aid and CPR

-Instruction and practice in methods prescribed in the American Red Cross or American Heart Association standard and advanced courses.
+This course covers the instruction and practice in methods prescribed in the American Red Cross or American Heart Association standard and advanced courses.
 Three hours lecture per week.
 Credit, three semester hours.

 HPR 2423 Football Theory